kamcbk/GeneralProjects/Hog/README.md

 ### Authors

 * The actual game and a good chuck of the code (including the GUI) comes from one of the projects in UC Berkeley's CS61A course.
-Slight modeifications were done, however most of the game has come from the course.
+Slight modifications were made, however most of the game has come from the course.
 Kudos to the CS61A staff for making it.

 * Kevin Marroquin